ImageMagick/Usage-Markdown/color_basics/index.md

 Note we actually have a forth vision sensor, but it is not color, but a low light detector, which is used for night vision, when cone sensors no longer work very well.
 This is why night time looks monocromatic, and moon light is all grays.
-This sensor is also probably the reason why sRGB colorspace (see below) has a odd linear component for very dark colors in it.
+This sensor is also probably the reason why sRGB colorspace (see below) has an odd linear component for very dark colors in it.

 ASIDE: Other animals have different sensors to us.
 Bees and most other insects have sensors for ultra violet, as such to them our printed images, TVs, and billboards would probably make very little sense.